Skip to content

 For the full list and the correct syntax, use the stackit config set --help command.

-What can I do when the installation fails with the error `Failed to connect to github.com` ?
+What can I do when the installation fails with the error `Failed to connect to GitHub.com` ?

-Will you support installation packages for Windows?
+Do you support installation packages for Windows?

 Do you have any checks in place for the vulnerabilities?